soda-cdm/documentation/kahu/schedulebasedbackup.md

 Similar to before, users have to create the Backup Location etc but with scheduled backup users have to create the Schedule Policy CRD instances by Schedule Policy CR(whose name is supposed to be provided in the new Scheduled based backup CRD) before creating the new BackupSchedule CRD instance using the BackupSchedule CR (BackupSchedule).

-So the Scheduled Based Backup will depend on the Kahu Core services to support the Backup & Restore CRDs etc.
+So the Scheduled Based Backup will depend on the Kahu Core services to support the Backup & Restore CRDs etc but kahu service will not depend on the scheduled based backup service.

 The Job Management & Schedule approaches can be achieved by